freeCodeCamp/freeCodeCamp/guide/english/html/elements/paragraph/index.md

 ---
 ## Paragraph

-The HTML <p> element represents a paragraph of text. <p> usually represents a block of text that it separated from other blocks by vertical blank space.
+The HTML element `<p>` represents a paragraph of text. <p> It usually represents a block of text that it separated from other blocks by vertical blank space.

 ### Example